 During my early weeks of my study, I used to carry two dictionary books: this one and an English-Indonesian dictionary.

-Lunchtime is also an occasion to explore not just the menu, but also to socialize better with the classmates, as well as with people in other classes and also the staffs.
-I look around the food display, and I remember at that time the menu consist of fried rice, some fritters, sandwiches, salads, snacks, confectionaries, meat pies, and also bacon strips.
-Some staffs knew that I’m a Muslim so they warned about some items that contain pork.
+Lunchtime was also an occasion to explore not just the menu, but also to socialize better with the classmates, as well as with people in other classes plus the staffs.
+I browsed the food display, and I remember at that time the menu consisted of fried rice, some fritters, sandwiches, salads, snacks, confectioneries, meat pies, and also bacon strips.
+Some staffs knew that I’m a Muslim so they warned about foods that contain pork.

 The beverage selection also varies, and I had never seen many of them before.
 Such as a carton of fresh milk with variety of flavors that I’ve never heard before such as Dark Chocolate, French Vanilla, Mint, Cappuccino, Hazelnut, and many more.
 They’re also selling other beverages such as fruit juices and mineral water.